 Cystic fibrosis is a rare genetic disorder characterized by impaired lung and digestive function.
 A person must have two variants in the CFTR gene in order to have this condition.

-Erin, you have two of the variants we tested.
+Erin, you have one of the variants we tested.

-You will most likely pass a variant on to each of your children.
+You could pass this variant on to your children.